And she expressed in the words of Wordsworth, ‘Bliss was it in that dawn to be alive. But to be young was very heaven!’

 Focused and active

-The historian was always active and focused on doing things, finishing things, even at the age of 87.
+As a historian, she was always active and focused on doing things and finishing them even at the age of 87.
 She put together a unique exhibition on the 1918 Ahmedabad Mill Workers’ Strike at IIC, Delhi, in May 2018, marking the centenary of the strike.

 Sensitive and insightful